Sheffield High School, South Yorkshire

-Sheffield High School (SHS) is an independent girls' school in Sheffield, South Yorkshire, England part of the Girls' Day School Trust (GDST).
+Sheffield High School (Sheffield Girls') is a private girls' day school in Sheffield, South Yorkshire, England, part of the Girls' Day School Trust (GDST).

 History

-In February 1878 a meeting was held at the Cutlers' Hall seeking support for a proposal to set up a girls’ school in Sheffield.
+In February 1878 a meeting was held at the Cutlers' Hall seeking support for a proposal to set up a girls' school in Sheffield.
 On 12 March 1878 the school accepted its first 39 pupils in its town-centre premises, the old Surrey Street Music Hall.
+The first head was Mary Alger and the founders were credited as Lady Stanley of Alderley, Maria Grey, Mary Gurney and Emily Shirreff.

-In 1884 the school moved its premises to 10 Rutland Park where it resides today.
+In 1884 the school moved its premises to 10 Rutland Park.

 In 1917 the school purchased Moor Lodge to be used as a girls' boarding house.

 In 1939 with the onset of war, the school was evacuated to Cliff College, Calver, Derbyshire.

-To celebrate the school's 125th Birthday in 2003, the school had a giant party.
+To celebrate the school's 125th Birthday in 2003, the school held a party.
 A calendar was made with a different photo for each month.
-For the front cover, Shaun Bloodworth (a parent of one of the pupils) set up a camera on top of the science block with an image painted onto the lens.
-Prefects were sent onto the field below with bags of pegs and string and were shouted instructions from the rooftop until the numbers 1, 2 and 5 were laid out.

-Each pupil was given a bone china mug with a cartoon (called 'Girls Through The Ages') of different uniforms worn in the high school, drawn by art teacher, Miss Hanlon.
+Each pupil was given a bone china mug with a cartoon (called 'Girls Through The Ages') of different uniforms worn in the high school.
 A ceremony was held at the Octagon Centre, Sheffield on 11 March 2003.

 Recent changes to the school

 In 2007 the school acquired No.4 Melbourne Avenue as a new infant building thus enlarging the Junior building to incorporate a new library.
 Also in 2007 the science block underwent a total refurbishment of the chemistry, physics and biology laboratories.

 In 2006–7 the Art department within Moor Lodge was refurbished and extended; two new art rooms and a new ICT suite were created.

 In the summer of 2010 an extension to the Sixth Form Centre was completed, providing additional classrooms and an Independent Learning Centre.
 Since then the Main reception area has been redesigned and a number of classrooms refurbished including an additional ICT suite.

 In 2018, the school merged with Ashdell Preparatory school.
 The infant school moved to be housed at the former Ashdell site, whilst the Junior school spread over the former Junior and Infant site at Melbourne Avenue.
+In 2022 the school closed the Ashdell site and moved the Infant School back to Melbourne Avenue.

-Also in 2018, headmistress Mrs Dunsford announced her retirement, to be replaced by Mrs Nina Gunson.
+Also in 2018, headmistress Mrs Dunsford announced her retirement, to be replaced by Nina Gunson.